-The one thing I always swore I wasn’t, though, throughout my travels, was one of those tourists that never leaves their resort, except maybe to buy souvenirs.
-They laze around all day on the beach, they have no interest in going anywhere into the “real world.”
-They spend hour after hour getting pampered.
-I swore I’d never be that.
+The one thing I always swore I wasn’t, throughout my travels, was a tourist who never leaves the resort, except maybe to buy souvenirs.
 I need to be outside, walk, see the country, meet the people and eat street foods and stroll in real markets.

 What was it again, never say never?
 OK… I confess.
 Last month, I spent five days at a resort in Jamaica and never left the grounds.